CubeVic/My_notes/docs/Coding/Python/Scripts/Scrapy_and_Scrapyrt.md

 </tr>
 ```

 We then loop through each row and apply one more CSS selector to extract the exact value that we want.
+For example;
-For example, the name of the currency is contained in a link `<a>`that has the class currency-name-container assigned to it.
-By adding `::text` to the selector we specify that we want the text between `<a>` and `</a>`.
+The name of the currency is contained in a link `<a>` which has the class `currency-name-container` assigned to it.
+By adding `::text` to the selector, we specify that we want the text between `<a>` and `</a>`.
 The method `.extract_first()` is added after the selector to indicate that we want the first value found by the parser.
-In our case, the CSS selector will return only one value for each element.

 We repeat the process with all the data we want to extract, and we then return them in a dictionary.

 >Quick note: if the data that you want to extract is not between two HTML tags but in an attribute, you can use `::attr(<name_of_the_attribute>)` in the CSS selector.
 In our case we have `::attr(data-usd)` as an example.

-Here is the complete version of our Spider:
+So putting everything together the spider will look like:

 ```python
 import scrapy